 Theoretical ponderings, fieldwork and election fever

-The thing about research and fieldwork is that you don’t need to sit in an air-conditioned office somewhere in the F-sector or Diplomatic Enclave in Islamabad to be doing development-anthropology…stuff.
+The thing about research and fieldwork is that it is unnecessary to sit in an air-conditioned office somewhere in the F-sector or Diplomatic Enclave in Islamabad to be doing development-anthropology…stuff.
 All you need is hop into a taxi or take a trip on the public transportation such as vans and buses, and you will experience the colours of society.
 I chose to conduct fieldwork on the upcoming elections in Pakistan.

 In my opinion, the theories of anthropology tend to be out of touch with many things.
 Still, this field of study through its in-depth studies exposes previously unknown ways of life, knowledge and wisdom.
 In certain cases the insight of anthropologists contribute to criminal investigations.
 On a theoretical level, the reason I think all the theories are wobbly is because sometimes when reading all those texts I wonder if the theorists actually know what they are discussing.
 Society, culture and community are not supposed to be so difficult to describe or identify.
 Hence just immersing yourself in your surroundings will save you a lot of headache inducing mental acrobatics.